|

 GENERAL INSTRUCTIONS FOR HAND-RAISING BUTTERFLIES & MOTHS -

 ... a need to feed your unreleased butterflies.
 In the wild, lack of sunshine and/or cool temperatures will make butterflies inactive, reducing their need for feeding.
-There has been quite a ... to prolong their lives until females are available.
+There has been quite a ... prolong their lives until females are available.
 The recommended temperature is 55 degrees.
 Colder temperatures can cause behavior changes that will render them incapable of mating.
-Entered by Larry_Gene FAQ ...
+Entered by Larry_Gene ...

 faq.gardenweb.com